hhru/api/docs_eng/general.md

 <a name="request-requirements"></a>
 ### Request requirements

+Your request should send the `User-Agent` header, but if your HTTP client does not allow it, you can send an `HH-User-Agent` header.
+If no header is sent, you will receive the `400 Bad Request` as a response.
-A request must have the `User-Agent` title in it, otherwise the `400 Bad Request` response will be returned.
-Stating application name and the developer's contact email in the title will help us to contact you quickly if needed.
+By specifying the name of the application and the developer's contact email in the header, you will help us to contact you promptly if required.
+The `User-Agent` and `HH-User-Agent` headers are interchangeable.
+If you send both headers, only `HH-User-Agent` is processed.

 ```
 User-Agent: MyApp/1.0 (my-app-feedback@example.com)